This easy spiced apple cake is vegan, oil-free, and packed full of fall flavor. Perfect as-is or topped with vegan cream cheese frosting.

 - Add nuts or raisins - ¼ cup of either nuts (like pecans or walnuts) or raisins (or both!) would work

-Any firm apple will work well, whether it's sweet or more tart.
-I've made this with Granny Smith, Gala, and Pink Lady apples (my fave) and they were all great.
+Any firm apple will work well for apple cake, whether it's sweet or more tart.
+I've made this with Granny Smith, Gala, Honeycrisp, and Pink Lady apples (my fave) and they were all great.
 Don't use anything softer like a Red Delicious or the apple chunks might turn to mush after being baked.

 Can I make a round cake or make this in a 9x13 pan?

-Absolutely!
-This recipe works as written in a 9-inch cake pan.
+Recipes written for 8x8 pans work as written in a 9-inch round cake pan.
 Cut a circle of parchment to line the bottom of the pan and cut a long strip to line the walls.
 Bake as directed.

 For a 9x13 pan, you'll need to double the recipe.
 When you select the "2x" option in the recipe card, it will show measurements for a double batch.
 Start checking the cake for doneness at 35-40 minutes by inserting a toothpick into the center of the cake.
 If there is any wet batter or very moist crumbs on the toothpick, bake the cake for another 5 minutes and check again.
 When the toothpick comes out clean, the cake is done.